vendia/examples/features/share/graphql/golang1.x/README.md

   </a>
 </p>

-# Using golang to Work with Our Uni
+# Using Golang to Work with Our Uni

 We have used the [machinebox/graphql](https://github.com/machinebox/graphql) module in our example to query our **Warehouse** node.